nygrenh/process-killer/README.md

     process-killer [FLAGS] [OPTIONS] <pattern>

 FLAGS:
-    -h, --help       Prints help information
+    -c, --case-sensitive    Make pattern to be case sensitive -h, --help              Prints help information
     -r, --regex             Interpret the pattern as a regular expression -V, --version           Prints version information

 OPTIONS:
     -w, --wait-ms <wait-ms>    How many milliseconds to wait for the processes to gracefully terminate before force killing them. [default: 3000]

 ARGS:
     <pattern>    All processes that contain this pattern will be killed.
-Case insensitive.
+Case insensitive by default.
 ```